Locations we serve

 He also agreed with the idea that, while living alone may be detrimental to health, the state of being married is not necessarily important: "For those people who experience separation and divorce, it appears that as long as they begin another relationship, their health does not suffer in the long term".

-So, it seems that relationship quality is key.
-A divorce – and maybe the prospect of either a single life or a new relationship – may be healthier than staying stuck in an unhappy relationship.
+So, it seems that key factors are relationship quality, gender and parenthood.
+A divorce – and perhaps the prospect of either a single life or a new relationship – may be healthier than staying stuck in an unhappy relationship; however, it is clear that divorce impacts people differently depending on what stage and age of life you are in.